-Workstation 6 maps a value of the integral of each temperature-time curve, e.g., 100-106, to a unique color for display purposes.
-Desirably, in medical applications for early identification of neoplastic activity in the breast, the color blue is mapped to the curve having the smallest integral value and the color red is mapped to the curve having the greatest integral value.
-Curves having integral values between the greatest and the smallest integral values are mapped to colors between red and blue.
-For example, between frame F85 and frame F150 in FIG. 5, workstation 6 maps the color blue to temperature-time curve 100 having the smallest integral value; maps the color green to temperature-time curve 102; maps the color yellow to temperature-time curve 104; and maps the color red to temperature-time curve 106 having the greatest integral value.
+Workstation 6 maps the first rate of change and/or the 65 second rate of change for each temperature-time curve, e.g., 100-106, to a unique color for display purposes.
+Preferably, in medical applications for early identification of neoplastic activity in the breast, the color blue is mapped to the curve having the greatest first rate of change and/or second rate of change and the color red is mapped to the curve having the smallest or least first rate of change and/or second rate of change.
+Curves having first and/or second rates of change between the greatest and the least first and/or second rates of change are mapped to colors between red and blue.
+For example, between frame F85 and frame F150 in FIG. 5, workstation 6 maps the color blue to temperature-time curve 100 having the greatest first and/or second rate of change; maps the color green to temperature-time curve 102; maps the color yellow to temperature-time curve 104; and maps the color red to temperature-time curve 106 having the least first and/or second rate of change.

 Next, workstation 6 maps the position of each optel 90 or group of optels 90 in tFOV 92 to a corresponding pixel or group of pixels on display 12.
-When a color is mapped to the integral value of a portion or all of each temperature-time curve, e.g., 100-106, workstation 6 causes the mapped color of the integral value of the temperature-time curve to be displayed on display 12 on the pixel or group of pixels having positions corresponding to the position of the corresponding optel 90 in tFOV 92.
-The colors thus mapped to display 12 form thereon a color slope map image of the integral values.
+When a color is mapped to the first and/or second rate of change of a portion or all of each temperature-time curve, e.g., 100-106, workstation 6 causes the mapped color of the first rate of change or the second rate of change of each temperature-time curve to be displayed on display 12 on the pixel having the position corresponding to the position of the corresponding optel 90 in tFOV 92.
+The colors thus mapped to display 12 form thereon a color slope map image of the first rate of change or the second rate of change.

-Alternatively, workstation 6 can map the integral value of each temperature-time curve over some select plurality of frames 94 to a gray scale thereby forming a gray scale slope map image.
-Desirably, the gray scale extends between the greatest or smallest integral value for the color white and the other of the greatest or smallest integral value for the color black.
-Workstation 6 can also map each temperature-time curve over some select plurality of frames 94 having an integral value that is less than or greater than a predetermined integral value to the gray scale.
+Alternatively, workstation 6 can map each temperaturetime curve over some select plurality of frames 94 to a gray scale of the first and/or second rate of change thereby forming a gray scale slope map image.
+Preferably, the gray scale extends between the greatest or least first or second rate of change for the color white and the other of the greatest or least first or second rate of change for the color black.
+Workstation 6 can also map each curve over some select plurality of frames 94 having a first or second rate of change less than or greater than predetermined first or second rate of change to the gray scale and can map each curve over the same select plurality of frames 94 having a first or second rate of change the other of less than and greater than the predetermined first or second rate of change to one or more colors thereby producing a mixed gray scale and color slope map image.
 Moreover, the data in each frame 94 or selected pluralities of frames 94 can be filtered and amplified, in a manner known in the art, to enhance detail of the gray scale and/or color slope map image.